 All breach reports must be made using the relevant distributor compliance reporting template located on our website.
-Reports should provide as much information as possible.
-If any compliance matter is still under investigation that should be noted in the template.
+Breach reports should provide as much information as possible.
+If any matter is still under investigation or remediation is ongoing that should be noted in the template, including a date by which the investigation is expected to be completed should be stated.
+Incomplete type 1 reports must be followed up with a complete report within 20 business days from the date the initial type 1 report is submitted.